jkarthikarav/Karthik-s-Portfolio/README.md

 This repository hosts my personal portfolio website, built with HTML, CSS, and JavaScript.
 The site is live on GitHub Pages: [https://karthikjambunathan.com](https://karthikjambunathan.com)

-## Core Strengths
+- No Templates - Fully built from scratch
+- Animated tidbits showing Interaction Design/JavaScript skills
+- Showcase of projects and work experience
 - Responsive design for desktop and mobile
-- Showcase of projects and work experience
+- NDA protected projects secured through Password

 ## Sitemap (Navigation Flow)